phil-mansfield/symphony/docs/source/working_with_subhalos.rst

 The first six values are `colossus <https://bdiemer.bitbucket.io/colossus/>`__-compatible cosmological parameters, the next two are numerical parameters (``"eps"`` is the radius of each particle in comoving :math:`h^{-1}{\rm kpc}`, and ``mp`` is the mass of each particle in :math:`h^{-1}M_\odot`).
 The last value is :math:`h_{100} = H_0/(100\ {\rm km/s})`, which is often convenient to have.

-Next, we read in the subhalos with the function :func:`symlib.read_subhalos`
+Next, we read in the subhalos with two functions

 .. code-block::

-   halos, histories = symlib.read_subhalos(sim_dir)

-There are two return return values, ``halos`` and ``histories``.
-In your code, you'll probably want to abbreviate these as ``h`` and ``hist``, or something similar, following the library code.
+   s, hist = symlib.read_symfind(sim_dir)
+   r, _ = symlib.read_rockstar(sim_dir)

+The first function returns information from our Symfind subhalo finder, and the second returns information from the widely-used Rockstar halo finder.

+Both functions have two return values: the first is information a 2D array representing the evolution of the host halo and subhaloes snapshot-by-snapshot, and the second is a 1D array summarizing various statistics about the overall evolution of each object.

-``halos`` is a 2D array that represents how the host halo and all its subhalos evolve over time.
-The first index accesses different halos and second different times.
-It contains information like mass and position. ``halos[0,235]`` is the host halo at snapshot 235, the last snapshot in the simulation. ``halos[3, 100]`` is the third largest subhalo, including disrupted subhalos, at snapshot 100.
-Subhalos are ordered according to the largest mass they ever had, :math:`M_{\rm peak}`.
+In ``s`` and ``r``, the first index accesses different halos and second different times.
+It contains information like mass and position. ``r[0,235]`` is the host halo at snapshot 235, the last snapshot in the simulation. ``r[3, 100]`` is the third largest subhalo, including disrupted subhalos, at snapshot 100.
+Subhalos are ordered according to the largest mass they achieved prior to becoming a subhalo, :math:`M_{\rm peak}`.
 Halos stay at the same index across their lifetimes.

-``histories`` contains summary information about a halo's full history, including :math:`M_{\rm peak}` and when that subhalo fell into the host.
-Its length and ordering are the same as the first index of ``halos``.
+``hist`` contains summary information about a halo's full history, including :math:`M_{\rm peak}` and when that subhalo fell into the host.
+Its length and ordering are the same as the first index of ``s`` and ``r``.

-``halos`` is a numpy structured array has type :data:`symlib.SUBHALO_DTYPE`, and ``histories`` is a structured array with type :data:`symlib.HISTORY_DTYPE`.
+``s`` and ``r`` are numpy structured arrays has type :data:`symlib.SYMLIB_DTYPE` and :data:`symlib.ROCKSTAR_DTYPE`, and ``hist`` is a structured array with type :data:`symlib.HISTORY_DTYPE`.
 Structured arrays are arrays that have different fields which can be accessed with strings.
-For example, ``halos[3,100]["mvir"]`` and ``halos["mvir"][3,100]`` both return the mass, :math:`M_{\rm vir}` of the third most massive halo at snapshot 100.
+For example, ``r[3,100]["m"]`` and ``r["m"][3,100]`` both return the mass, :math:`M_{\rm vir}` of the third most massive halo at snapshot 100.
 The non-string indices obey normal numpy indexing rules, so you can use slicing, boolean indexing, axis removal and whatever other tricks you use with normal numpy arrays.

-The full set of fields in ``halos`` is described in the :data:`symlib.SUBHALO_DTYPE` documentation.
+The full set of fields for ``s`` and ``r``  are described in the :data:`symlib.SYMFIND_DTYPE` and :data:`symlib.ROCKSTAR_DTYPE` documentation.
 In this tutorial we will only use:

 * ``"x"`` - three-dimensional position vector (x, y, z)
 * ``"v"`` - three-dimensional velocity vector (v_x, v_y, v_z)
-* ``"mvir"`` - Mass
+* ``"m"`` - Mass (virial mass for non-subhaloes and bound mass for subhaloes)
-* ``"rvir"`` - Radius
+* ``"rvir"`` (Rockstar) ``"r_half"`` (Symfind) - Radius (virial radius and half-mass radius, respectively)
 * ``"ok"`` - ``True`` if the halo was tracked by the halo finder the given snapshot, ``False`` if the halo was not tracked by the halo finder at the given snapshot.

-    TLDR:
-    Throughout the lifetime of a halo, there are two periods of time when the size of the halo is too small (below the resolution limit of the simulation) for the halo finder to track its position:

-    1. near the beginning of a halo's formation when it starts to rapidly accrete mass, or
-    2. towards the end of a halo's life when it is shredded apart by the host halo and rapidly loses mass.

-    During these periods of time, ``halos["ok"]`` will be ``False``.

-Fields in ``histories`` will be explained as needed, but can be found in full in the :data:`symlib.HISTORY_DTYPE` documentation.
+Fields in ``hist`` will be explained as needed, but can be found in full in the :data:`symlib.HISTORY_DTYPE` documentation.

 Example Subhalo Analysis: Plotting Postions
 -------------------------------------------

 Our first step with analyzing any simulation data will be to look at it qualitatively.
-We'll start by looking at the positions of the major subhalos around our central halo at the last snapshot of the simulation.
+We'll start by looking at the positions of the major ROkcstar subhalos around our central halo at the last snapshot of the simulation.
 We will plot the central halo in one color and the subhalos in another.
 We'll also need to avoid plotting any of the subhalos that were destroyed before the end of the simulation.

-We'll also use a utility function, :func:`symlib.plot_circle` to make the circles.
+We'll use a utility function, :func:`symlib.plot_circle` to make circles that will represent each halo.

 .. _halo_position_example: